 Extending social comparison theory to the domain of turnover, we investigated the role of coworkers' attitudes and behaviors on individual employee turnover propensity.
-In two separate samples, we found that aggregated coworkers' job embeddedness was a valid predictor of individual voluntary turnover.
-There are a variety of ways to demonstrate validity: (1) controlling for alternative explanations, (2) predicting a criterion, (3) explaining additional variance over and above that explained by competitive constructs, and (4) showing the process by which something has an effect (i.e., establishing mediation).
-It should be noted that all four of these criteria have been demonstrated for coworkers' job embeddedness.
-In analyses (1) controlled for demographic characteristics (e.g., tenure, age, work status, and gender), perceived and objective measures of job alternatives, and department size, coworkers' job embeddedness (2) predicts turnover in two distinct samples, (3) exceeds the prediction of similarly aggregated variables such as coworkers' job satisfaction and coworkers' organizational commitment, (4) and can plausibly be seen to operate through the observation of coworkers' job search behaviors.
-Thus, we can have some confidence that coworkers' job embeddedness is one important driver of turnover contagion.
+In two separate samples we found that aggregated coworkers' job embeddedness is a valid predictor of individual voluntary turnover.
+There are a variety of ways to demonstrate validity: 1) controlling for alternative explanations, 2) predicting a criterion, 3) explaining additional variance over-and-above competitive constructs, and 4) showing the process by which something has an effect (i.e. establishing mediation).
+It should be noted that all four of these criteria have been demonstrated for CJE.
+After 1) controlling for demographics (e.g. tenure, age, work-status, gender), perceived and objective measures of job alternatives, and department size, CJE 2) predicts turnover in two distinct samples, 3) over and above similarly aggregated variables such as coworkers' job satisfaction and coworkers' organizational commitment, 4) and can plausibly be seen to operate through the observation of coworkers' job search behaviors.
+Thus, we can have some confidence that CJE is one important driver of turnover contagion.

 But going beyond job embeddedness, we also provide evidence through both qualitative and quantitative analyses that coworkers' job search may act as a critical mechanism in the turnover contagion process.
-These findings are conservative in that job search behaviors have more recently evolved to include Internet job search, job clearinghouse websites, and e-mail correspondence about positions.
+These findings are conservative in that job search behaviors have more recently evolved to include internet job search, job clearinghouse websites, and email correspondence about positions.
 The Job Search Behavior Index (Kopelman et al., 1992) does not account for these new ways of searching for a job.

-A particular strength of the study is the replication of findings for two large samples in two very different settings.
+A particular strength of the study is the replication of findings across two large samples in two very different settings.
 Cashcorp employees worked in self-contained branches with relatively few people.
-The employees at Funcorp, in contrast, were grouped according to department within a larger organizational unit (a club).
+The employees at Funcorp, in contrast, were grouped according to department within a larger organizational unit (club).
 These department members were not isolated from other employees in different departments.
-We suspect that this factor dilutes the influence of coworkers' job embeddedness.
-As such, finding that coworkers' job embeddedness influences voluntary turnover at Funcorp represents a more rigorous test of our hypotheses.
-Taking the results of these samples together enhances our confidence in the robustness of our inferences.
+We suspect that this dilutes the influence of CJE.
+As such, finding that CJE influences voluntary turnover at Funcorp represents a more rigorous test of our hypotheses.
+When the results of these samples are taken together, our confidence in the robustness of our inferences is enhanced.